Please click below to download our Native Plant Brochure

-We are asking for your financial support for this campaign to raise funds to produce native plant educational signage in Jackson's most visited public spaces and raise public awareness about the importance of native plants in our state.
-We are working to pass legislation designating the month of April as "Mississippi Native Plant Month."
-These activities are focused on promoting the benefits of native plants Much more communication, education, and promotion are needed, but we believe there is tremendous positive energy toward this campaign.
+Through local community support during our recent fundraisers, the GCJ was able to fund native plant educational signage in Jackson's most visited public spaces and raise public awareness about the importance of native plants in our state.
+In 2023 we helped pass legislation designating the month of April as "Mississippi Native Plant Month."

 Your partnership is vital as we work to create a healthier environment for all Mississippians.
 We are excited about this opportunity and hope that you will join us in our efforts.

-Support our Mississippi Native Plant Initiative here.
+Mississippi Native Plant Initiative

 • A native plant is one that grows naturally in a particular region, ecosystem or habitat without human introduction.